 Underwear comes in a range of styles each with their pros and cons.
 Let’s take a look at each type to find the one which suits you best.

 A full brief panty can be work both when you are pregnant and once you’ve had baby.
 These pants are large and offer full coverage usually above your belly button.
-An elasticated fibre is a good feature as it allows the underwear to grow and shrink with you.
+An elasticated fiber is a good feature as it allows the underwear to grow and shrink with you.
 Full briefs offer support all over your tummy as well as protecting a C-section would without seams rubbing.
-The also provide good support for maternity pads.
+They also provide good support for maternity pads.

 A common underwear fabric as it is soft and breathable.
 Cotton is a great option for preventing infection or caring for stitches.
 The downside of cotton it that it can stain easily.

 Mesh underwear is very light and thin.
-It doesn’t offer much support but it can be thrown away after using.
+It doesn’t offer much support, but it can be thrown away after using.

-Also known as spandex it’s a man-made poly fiber.
+Also known as spandex, it’s a man-made poly fiber.
 Elastane is well known for providing support and stretch to underwear.
 It is also known to be moisture resistant.